NHSDigital/electronic-prescription-service-api/README.md

 ![Build](https://github.com/NHSDigital/electronic-prescription-service-api/workflows/Build/badge.svg?branch=master)

+## Versions and deployments

+Deployment history can be found at https://nhsdigital.github.io/eps-prescription-status-update-api/

 This is a RESTful HL7® FHIR® API specification for the _Electronic Prescription Service API_.

 - `azure/` Defines CI/CD pipeline for the API